hyperion75/QIDentifier/README.md

 * Once finished, click 'Done'.

 ### Using QIDentifier:
 * It's super easy.
-Punch in a QID and hit "Go".
+Punch in a QID or CVE and click "Go".
-* Alternatively, you can click the "QID" button next to the search bar to switch to CVE search mode.
-This will allow you to see a list of QIDs that include detection logic for the specified CVE.
+* Alternatively, you can type in a QID or CVE and click "Open in JIRA" to view all related JIRA records.

 ##### Some things to note: